Part 4 of 5 by Don Bell | ⏱️ 11 minute read

 While the Holy Spirit has made the gift of prophecy available to every believer, there are observable levels of prophecy depending on the believer's experience and calling.

-The Greek word παράκλησις (paraklēsis), translated as "exhortation," means to encourage someone to action.
+The Greek word παράκλησις (paraklēsis) is translated as "exhortation," meaning to encourage someone to action.

 As a beginner, your prophecies will be general in nature, serving to offer edification, exhortation, and comfort to the Body of Christ.
 The Holy Spirit rarely prompts beginners to deliver personal prophecies, and directive prophecies are not for novices.